FOLLOW ME DRONES

 As you might have already realised, DJI are the daddy when it comes to follow me drones and their latest reincarnation of one of their flagship products is no different – in that it excels at everything it does and provides some of the best videography we have seen on a mainstream drone.

 If 4K video is your thing then the Phantom Pro 4 V2 is a must – so long as budget allows.
-At around £1,500 it is not cheap, but it is capable of providing 4K video at a whopping 60FPS (most on this page are limited to 30FPS) and has a battery life of around 30 minutes – which is market leading right now.
+It is not cheap, but it is capable of providing 4K video at a whopping 60FPS (most on this page are limited to 30FPS) and has a battery life of around 30 minutes – which is market leading right now.

 If you are concerned about safety then there is no need to be with the Pro 4 V2 as it features no less than 5 directions of obstacle avoidance meaning the hardware has you covered all ends up (and down).